Authentication Method LockoutAuthentication Method Lockout

 Internally, the Cloud Authentication Service maintains a counter to track how many times a user has failed authentication with a given method.
 When the counter exceeds the threshold defined in My Account > Company Settings, the user cannot authenticate until he is unlocked.

 Emergency Access Code cannot be manually unlocked.
 You must generate a new Emergency Access Code to give the user emergency access.

-You can also configure to automatically unlock the OTP method after the lockout duration has expired.
+You can also configure settings to automatically unlock an authentication method after the lockout duration has expired.
 For more information, see Configure Session and Authentication Method Settings.

 Lockout for Other Authentication MethodsLockout for Other Authentication Methods